 You are being invited to take part in a research study.
 This proposal was reviewed by the Ethics Committee of the UCL Research Department of Experimental Psychology.
 Take time to decide whether or not you wish to take part.

 If you do decide to take part you will be asked to sign a consent form.

+You may take this information sheet away with you at the end of the experiment.

+You should feel free to contact the researcher with questions at any time before, during or after the experiment.

 Before you decide whether you want to take part, it is important for you to read the following information carefully and discuss it with the experimenter if you wish.
 Please ask if there is anything that is not clear or if you would like more information.